anir-tubi/tubi-roku/README.md

 __NOTE__ The compareProd command will list commits in order from oldest to newest.
 When cherry picking the commits to the new QA build, you will need to start from the top of the list - which are earlier commits.

+__NOTE__ Use `gulp compareProdGrouped` to see the same list grouped by QA Testing Type (Testing Required, Regression, No Testing).
+This is useful during QA sync calls to quickly identify what needs manual testing vs regression vs no testing.

 4\.
 Cherry pick any commits from local `master` that are to be included in the next release onto the qa branch `qa_x_y_z`.
 (See [this page](https://www.previousnext.com.au/blog/intro-cherry-picking-git) for more info info on the cherry pick git command.)